thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2022-03-13-clean-architecture.md

 </figcaption>
 </figure>

-This cathedral stood at 525 feet tall and was the tallest man-made structure for 238 years.
-You notice that the form of this structure is vastly different from the that of the pyramid.
+This cathedral stood at 525 feet tall and became the tallest man-made structure for the next 238 years.
+You'll notice that the form of this structure is vastly different from the that of the pyramid.
 What is the fundamental difference between the two?
 What enabled this new scale?
 The answer is the discovery of the [Arch](https://en.wikipedia.org/wiki/Arch):

 <figure>